Arrtourz/TransTech/README.md

-Training Courses: Three Traffic Projects with Computer Vision
+Training Courses in Fall24: Three Traffic Projects with Computer Vision